-As a research analyst and consultant, John draws on his past and current experience as a practitioner and leader in IT to better understand the needs of IT executives and the challenges facing vendors trying to sell to them.
+As a research analyst and consultant, Mr. Burke draws on his past and current experience as a practitioner and leader in IT to better understand the needs of IT executives and the challenges facing vendors trying to sell to them.
 His experience has given him broad and deep knowledge in computing, communications, and IT management.